markmoxon/elite-source-code-bbc-micro-cassette/README.md

 ### Ian Bell's original sources

-When I first saw that the sources to Elite had been released by the authors, I couldn't believe it - I'd aways wanted to understand how this astonishing technical feat was achieved, ever since I'd sat wide-mouthed as a 14-year-old attempting my first docking (and, of course, learning the hard way that docking is difficult).
+When I first saw that the sources to Elite had been released by the authors, I couldn't believe it - I'd aways wanted to understand how this astonishing technical feat was achieved, ever since I'd sat wide-mouthed as a 14-year-old when I first launched from the space station and saw Lave .

 So I excitedly opened one of the files at random... and all I saw was page after page of this kind of thing: